regisphilibert/rp_hugo/content/post/partials-series/part-2/index.md

 Or mine anyway...

 To make a good distinction between my regular outputting partials and the returning ones, I usually store _returning partials_' files in a `layouts/partials/func/` directory.
-This has the benefit of isolating them from any other conventional partials while not adding too much characters to their "calling".
+This has the benefit of isolating them from any other conventional partials while not adding too many characters to their "calling".

 ```go-html-template
 {{ partial "func/emoji.html" . }}